Opportunity ScholarshipsApply to be a Scholar

 - Note: we are delighted to be able to offer a limited amount of financial support for Scholars’ transportation and/or accommodation, due to a generous donation from one of our conference sponsors.
 This support is provided on a first-come, first-served basis to Scholars who submit their paid actual travel costs for reimbursement.
 The overall fund is limited, and as such, we cap reimbursements at $500 USD maximum per Scholar.

-Also, if it applies to you, we’re pleased to share that RailsConf 2019 offers complimentary childcare and a lactation room for all attendees.
+We’re pleased to share that RailsConf 2020 offers complimentary childcare and a lactation room for all attendees.
 Just let us know if you will require this!

 Scholars are folks new to the Ruby/Rails community, or maybe even new to writing code altogether, and they're ready to have their first -- hopefully transformative -- RailsConf experience.
 They've been telling us the amazing stories of their path to RailsConf, and we genuinely think they're going to be wonderful additions to our community.
 What we need from you is to help welcome them in and make them feel at home!

 "We desperately need new blood in our community, both to bring new ideas to us, and to remind us of the things we already love about our community.
 Experiencing the conference (and the community) through the eyes of someone new is a wonderful thing.
 Volunteer to be a guide at your next Ruby conference.
 Otherwise, you're only getting half the experience."

 - Be available as a friendly face for your Scholar throughout the whole conference.